Health & Finances

 That has been the best move we could have made with our money, and if you are in need of a qualified fiduciary financial planner, I highly recommend him and his firm.
 His name is Dr. Nicholas E. Michels and his firm is Michels Family Financial.
 They offer comprehensive financial planning for retirees, business owners, women in transition, and growing families.
 Please consider giving them a call to see if they can help you with your finances and grow your wealth.

 As I stated, we were three years too early for medicare when we first retired, so we actually went without health insurance for a few years until we were forced to apply for Obamacare.
 Luckily, the government paid the $800 per month fee for the useless insurance.
 We signed up for medicare just before we hit 65 and could not decide on which one to get.
-I knew we had to get Part B (I know, it's not done.
-I'm working on it.)
+I knew we had to get Part B, which is the drug section.

 When we first started our full time adventure, we were not even 62 so there was no social security or medicare to fall back on.
 We workcamped for the first few years so we would have money to spend and since we could not take money out of our IRA, I opened up accounts with TD Ameritrade and put our money into them, and handled the investments myself.
 I did this for quite a few years, and it got to be a chore because there is so much research that goes into handling your own investments.
 In addition, TD Ameritrade started offering less and less funds and ETFs with no fees.